-There are no permanent watercourses or water bodies mapped within the area under application (GIS Database).
+There are no permanent or non-perennial watercourses or water bodies mapped within the proposed application area (GIS Database).

-Given the small scale clearing (0.09 hectares), the application area is not susceptible to erosion and the proposed clearing is not likely to cause deterioration in the quality of surface or underground water or increase the incidence or intensity of flooding (GIS Database).
+The land system associated with the application area has a low risk of erosion and the proposed clearing is not likely to cause a deterioration in the quality of surface or underground water or increase the incidence or intensity of flooding (GIS Database).